 Vibe: Old School Ocean Front

-Sitting atop sand dunes just steps from the beach, this large 70's era beach home boasts an impressive location and 180 degree views of the Pacific Ocean and Neahkahnie Mountain.
-Enjoy time beside the fireplace, indoors overlooking the waves or head outside to sun on the wraparound deck.
-The beach is truly just a walk away here so prepare to spend a lot of time beach combing or testing your strength in the icy water.
+Sitting atop sand dunes just steps from the beach, this large 70's era oceanfront home boasts an impressive location and 180-degree views of the Pacific Ocean and Neahkahnie Mountain.
+Enjoy time beside the fireplace, indoors overlooking the waves, or head outside to sun on the wraparound deck.
+The sandy beach is truly just a walk away here so prepare to spend a lot of time beach combing or testing your strength in the icy water.
 If you do find yourself wanting to explore outside the property, Nehalem Bay State Park is a short trip away.
-And it's dog friendly.
-So bring the pooch.
+And it's a dog-friendly home, so bring the pooch.